kunaljainwin/Nptel-Deep-Learning-notes/README.md

 - Input is a multi-channeled image or a vector we say,

 ## RNN (Recurrent neural network)
-- Backpropagation problems : vanishing gradient
+- Backpropagation problems : vanishing gradient and Exploding gradient
 - used for pattern recognition in handwritting

--
+### LSTM
+- An RNN with feedback connections, they are capable of learning long term dependencies

+~ Autoencoder /decoder